yasio/en/api/reference/cpp/io_service-class.md

 ### Return Value

-A number of bytes to sends, error occured when < 0.
+A number of bytes to be send, error occured when < 0.

 ### Remarks

+This function only works for *DGRAM* transport `udp,kcp`

 The *completion_handler* not support KCP.